aleksiost/smart-home-docker-installation/README.md

 ***WAIT*** until the log says something like “seems like booting went well”.
 Then you can click *stop*.

-### 5. Let’s add it to the Home Assistant now.
-Go to Home Assistant -> settings -> Devices and services -> add integration and search ESPHome.
+### 5. Let’s add it to the Home Assistant.

+Go to Home Assistant ➡️ settings ➡️ Devices and services ➡️ add integration and search ESPHome.
 It will ask for the IP address that has been assigned to the new ESP32 device and its own port.
 All of these should be found in its .YAML file.
 Then, name it how you like and there you go.

 ✅You have succesfully setup ESPHome running in a container, connected an ESP32 microcontroller to ESPHome and integrated it to Home Assistant!